Pediatric Physical Therapy Treatments For Children With Down Syndrome

 Book Your Appointment With District Speech Today

-If you have a child with Down syndrome, it can be a frightening diagnosis.
+If you have a child with Down syndrome, it can be an overwhelming diagnosis.

 However, you’re not alone.